traylinx/traylinx-search-engine-mcp-server/README.md

 ## Tools

-### `agentic_search`
+### `search`
-Performs intelligent searches across the web with advanced capabilities including text extraction, HTML parsing, and media handling.
+Perform a web search using Traylinx's API, which provides detailed and contextually relevant results with citations.
+By default, no time filtering is applied to search results.

 **Inputs:**
-- `query` (string): The search query, question, or URL to process.
+- `query` (string): The search query to perform.
+- `search_recency_filter` (string, optional): Filter search results by recency.
+Options: "month", "week", "day", "hour".
+If not specified, no time filtering is applied.

 ## How it Works

 1. You configure this MCP server with your Agentic Search API URL and API Key (via environment variables passed by the client config).
-2. An MCP client (e.g., Claude) sends a tool call to this server with a `query`.
+2. An MCP client (e.g., Claude) sends a tool call to this server with a search query and optional recency filter.
 3. This MCP server makes a request to the Agentic Search API with the query and authorization header.
-4. It parses the rich response (text, HTML, search results, media) and returns structured content to the MCP client.
+4. It parses the rich response (text, HTML, search results, media, news) and returns structured content to the MCP client.

 ## Installation